Phosphatidylinositol and Related Phosphoinositides

 Factors such as membrane curvature must be considered, and the diagram is of necessity a considerable over-simplification.
 Many of the lipid intermediates can be precursors for other lipids, and for example, diacylglycerols are potential precursors for triacylglycerols while phosphatidic acid is a precursor for phosphatidylcholine and phosphatidylethanolamine.
 Each lipid intermediate is subject to remodelling of the acyl chains via the Lands cycle, and polyunsaturated fatty acids released can be utilized for eicosanoid production.
 A further by-product of the cycle is inositol triphosphate, which contributes to the regulation of intracellular calcium levels.

-It has been suggested that the unique molecular species composition of phosphoinositides (mainly 18:0-20:4) could influence their selective recycling back into phosphatidylinositol as many of the enzymes involved prefer this substrate, while another suggestion is that the phosphatidylinositol cycle could act to enrich this species through multiple passages around the cycle.
+It has been suggested that the unique molecular species composition of phosphoinositides (mainly 18:0-20:4) could influence their selective recycling back into phosphatidylinositol as many of the enzymes prefer this substrate, while another suggestion is that the phosphatidylinositol cycle could act to enrich this species through multiple passages around the cycle.

 7. Glycosyl-Phosphatidylinositol Anchors for Proteins, Lipophosphoglycans and Phosphatidylinositol Mannosides

-Phosphatidylinositol is known to be the anchor that links a variety of proteins to the external leaflet of the plasma membrane via a glycosyl bridge (glycosyl-phosphatidylinositol(GPI)-anchored proteins), but this was considered to be a worthy topic for its own web page.
+Phosphatidylinositol is known to be the anchor that links a variety of proteins to the external leaflet of the plasma membrane via a glycosyl bridge (glycosyl-phosphatidylinositol(GPI)-anchored proteins), but this was considered to be a topic worthy of its own web page.
 Lipophosphoglycans (lipoarabinomannans and arabinogalactans) and phosphatidylinositol mannosides are components of the membranes of parasitic protozoa and bacteria, but for convenience they too are discussed with the GPI-anchored proteins.

 8. Analysis

 Like all acidic phospholipids, phosphatidylinositol is not easy to isolate in a pure state, care must be taken to ensure that it is fully resolved from phosphatidylserine, but this can be accomplished by adsorption TLC or HPLC with appropriate procedures.
 The phosphatidylinositol phosphates are a different matter because of their high polarity and low abundance.
 Acidified solvents must be used to extract them efficiently from tissues and to ensure that they are in a single salt form.
 For isolation of individual components, TLC methods are usually favoured, although detection can be a problem - one approach being to equilibrate with radioactive phosphorus to facilitate detection and quantification by liquid scintillation counting.
 HPLC with mass spectrometric detection is now showing great promise, although regiospecific analysis of fatty acid distributions on the glycerol moiety still seems to be fraught with difficulties.
-Analysis of the lipid-glycoconjugate-protein complexes and of the lipophosphoglycans is a rather specialized task for which modern mass spectrometric and NMR facilities are essential.
+Analysis of the lipid-glycoconjugate-protein complexes and of the lipophosphoglycans is a rather specialized task for which modern mass spectrometric and NMR facilities are necessary.

 Recommended Reading